robillersomeone/survey_of_distributions/README.md

 support : x is a real number

-**in relation to gamma** its the negative log of an exponential distribution with mean=1
+**in relation to gamma** its the negative log of an exponential distribution with mean=1, aka the exponential of an exponential.

 it models the distribution of the maximum of a number of samples of various distrubtions (pretty meta)